cfpb/consumerfinance.gov/docs/wagtail-migrations.md

 ##### `migrate_page_types_and_fields(apps, page_types_and_fields, mapper)`

-Migrate the fields of a wagtail page type using the given mapper function. page_types_and_fields should be a list of 3-tuples providing ('PageType', 'field_name', 'block type').
+Migrate the fields of a wagtail page type using the given mapper function. page_types_and_fields should be a list of 4-tuples providing ('app', 'PageType', 'field_name', 'block type').

 The mapper function should take `page_or_revision` and the stream block value.